 The legal sector is vulnerable to money laundering – and we’re here to help law firms with compliance and training, and make sure you’re fully equipped to ‘stop the baddies’.

-If you have any suspicions that money launderers have attempted to or have used your firm then your Money Laundering Reporting Officer (MLRO) needs to send a SAR to the National Crime Agency.
-If you’re a MLRO and not sure whether or not you should report, or what to report, then let us know and we’ll help.
+If you have any suspicions that money launderers have attempted to or have used your firm, then your Money Laundering Reporting Officer (MLRO) needs to send a SAR to the National Crime Agency.
+If you’re an MLRO and not sure whether or not you should report or what to report, then let us know and we’ll help.

-Money laundering and terrorist financing are obvious threats to our safety and to a well-functioning society and can support other criminal activity.
+Money laundering and terrorist financing are obvious threats to our safety as well as to a well-functioning society and can support other criminal activity.
 Legal professionals therefore have an important role in upholding the law and making sure they don’t unwittingly support criminal activity through financial transactions in their firm.

 The guide below provides more details on money laundering, the relevant Regulations and Directives, and what law firms need to know about managing and reducing risk.